 The diagram below summarises the Council's Balance Sheet as at 31 March 2022, with comparatives provided for the last financial year.
 The Balance Sheet provides a snapshot of the Council's financial position detailing assets, liabilities, and reserves.
-More information on the Balance Sheet is provided on page 34.
+More information on the Balance Sheet is provided on page 33.

-The net assets of the Council have increased by £191.8m (2020/21 net asset decrease of £50.2m).
-The main reason for the movement is a significant decrease in the pension liabilities of £177m.
+The net assets of the Council have increased by £178.2m (2020/21 net asset decrease of £50.2m).
+The main reason for the movement is a significant decrease in the pension liabilities of £166m.
 This is due to improved asset returns and revised financial and demographic assumptions resulting in lower anticipated obligations.
 Further information on accounting arrangements for retirement benefits can be found in Note 17.
 Any increase or decrease in pension liabilities however has no impact on the Council's General Fund balance.
-Scottish Government regulations require the General Fund balance to be charged with the actual employer contributions payable by the Council to the pension fund in the year, not the amount calculated according to accounting standards.
+Scottish Government regulations require the General Fund balance to be charged with the amount payable by the Council to the pension fund in the year, not the amount calculated according to accounting standards.

 The amount of pension contribution payable by the Council in respect of the Local Government Pension Scheme is set every three years following a valuation of the Pension Fund carried out by Hymans Robertson, an independent actuary.
 Contribution rates are set in accordance with the Fund's funding strategy, which states that the Fund will take a prudent, long term approach to maintaining its solvency; will strive to keep contributions rates reasonably stable; and will recognise the different characteristics of Fund employers when agreeing contribution rates.
 For the Council, the Actuary has set contribution rates to cover the cost of ongoing benefit accrual and the deficit contributions needed to move the Council to a fully funded position over a 20-year period.
 Before setting contribution rates, the Actuary undertakes economic scenario analysis to ensure that each employer's funding plan will give at least a 2/3rds chance of being successful after the 20-year recovery period.
-The actuarial report prepared on 7 June 2022 indicates that the present value of funded obligations represents 97.38% of total obligations.